Dark Mode Light Mode

 8. The Messiah

-In Greek, it becomes Christos (Χριστός).
-Which is where we get ‘Jesus Christ’—not a name with two parts, but a name and a claim.
-Identity and mission, fused together.
+In Greek, it becomes Christos (Χριστός)—the word from which we get ‘Jesus Christ’.
+Not a name with two parts, but a name and a claim.
+Identity and mission, bound together.

-And for centuries, the world had waited for that name to rise from the dust.
-The prophets had spoken of someone who would come.
-Not just to lead—but to heal.
-Not just to restore Israel—but to redeem the world.
-A king whose kingdom would never end.
-A deliverer who would carry both justice and gentleness.
-A shepherd and a sovereign.
-A Redeemer.
+For centuries, the world had waited for that name to rise from the dust.
+The prophets had spoken of one who would come—not simply to lead, but to heal.
+Not just to restore Israel, but to redeem the world.
+A King whose reign would never end.
+A deliverer who would bring justice and mercy.
+A shepherd who would also be sovereign.

-But the wait was long.
-The silence, heavier than the promises.
-Four hundred years without a new word from God—until a carpenter and a virgin welcomed a child into the world.
+But the wait grew long.
+The silence became heavier than the promises.
+Four hundred years passed without a new word from God—until a carpenter and a young woman welcomed a child into the world.

-No throne beneath Him, no sword at His side, no army at His command—only the faint cry of a newborn in the night, and the breath of God wrapped in flesh.
+He did not arrive with a throne beneath him, or a sword at his side, or an army at his command.
+He arrived with the cry of a newborn in the night—and the breath of God wrapped in flesh.

-The Messiah had come—not through spectacle, but through surrender.
-Not in power, but in presence.
-And His name—was Jesus.
+The Messiah had come.
+Not through spectacle, but through surrender.
+Not in force, but in presence.
+And his name was Jesus.

 9. “She became pregnant through the power of the Holy Spirit”

-Mary wasn’t extraordinary by the world’s standards.
-A young girl from a quiet town—engaged, not yet married—living a life that didn’t draw attention.
-But heaven wasn’t looking for status.
+Mary was not extraordinary by the world’s standards.
+She was a young girl from a quiet town, engaged to be married, living a life that did not draw attention.
+She did not stand out.
+She was not aiming for greatness.
+But heaven was not looking for status.
 It was looking for surrender.

-And so the Spirit moved—silently, supernaturally—planting eternity inside her womb.
-No human hand.
-No earthly plan.
-Just the breath of God, spoken over a willing heart.
+Without fanfare, the Spirit moved.
+In silence and mystery, eternity was planted inside her womb.
+There was no human plan, no earthly ambition—only the breath of God spoken over a willing heart.

-Matthew doesn’t dress it up.
-He doesn’t explain the science or soften the claim.
-He simply writes it as it is—a miracle wrapped in simplicity.
-A direct fulfilment of words spoken long before:
+Matthew does not embellish the story.
+He does not attempt to explain the mystery or soften the miracle.
+He simply tells it as it is—a fulfilment of a promise spoken long before:

-For centuries, that verse lingered in scrolls and memory.
-And yes, some have questioned the Hebrew word almah—often translated virgin—because it can also mean young woman.
-So was the prophecy meant to be literal, or symbolic?
+For generations, that verse had lingered in scrolls and memory.
+Some have pointed out that the Hebrew word almah, often translated as “virgin”, can also mean “young woman”.
+Was the prophecy meant to be taken literally, or was it symbolic?

 10. “Did not want to disgrace her publicly, so he decided to break the engagement quietly”